lucasjoliveau/doc/en/applications/websites/ecommerce/ecommerce_management/order_handling.md

 # Order handling

-When a customer orders on your eCommerce, there are **three** record types required to be handle in Odoo:
+When a customer orders on your eCommerce, there are **three** record types required to be handle in Konvergo ERP:

   * Sales orders;